 Some of these services are available to all Nebraska Total Care members.
 Others are offered to members that meet certain health criteria.
 Listed below are some of the additional services that we offer.

 An annual membership for the Boys & Girls Club can be covered for age-appropriate members.

 Breast feeding has many healthy benefits for babies.
 Nebraska Total Care wants to help members who are breast feeding.
 We will give a free electric breast pump to any new mother in our plan.
 We will give:

-- One electronic breast pump per member, per delivery.
+- One electronic breast pump per member.
 For multiples (twins, triplets, etc.) only one pump will be provided.

 - Breast pump kit

 You can ask for your breast pump at the beginning of your 37th week of pregnancy, until 45 days after your baby is born.
 Your doctor will need to write a prescription for a breast pump.
 Eligible members can get one breast pump every two years.